AWS Well-Architected Framework: A Complete Checklist

 • Annotate documentation

-• Make small changes that are reversible
+• Make small, reversible changes

 • Refine operations frequently